 Interested in becoming a volunteer or community partner?
 Please contact Volunteer Coordinator Shelley Wagener at 503.588.3600 or email@example.com for more information on how you can help.

 The annual Walk-n-Wag raises the necessary funds to support veterinary care, grooming, food, and re-homing needs for the pets of hospice patients.
-In 2021, generous donors, sponsors and walkers raised over $23,565 through a hybrid online and in-person event, with proceeds divided between Pet Peace of Mind and community grief support programs.
-Join us for the 10th Annual Walk-n-Wag in 2022!
+In 2022, generous donors, sponsors and walkers raised $24,547 with proceeds divided between Pet Peace of Mind and community Grief Care programs.
+Join us for the 11th Annual Walk-n-Wag in 2023!

 ®Registered trademark of Pet Peace of Mind, Inc.